openvinotoolkit/open_model_zoo/demos/object_detection_demo/jupyter-python/README.md

-# Object Detection Async Demo
+# Object Detection Jupyter Notebook Demo

 This demo showcases Object Detection on Open Model Zoo models with Async API.
 Async API usage can improve the overall frame-rate of the application, because